yixuan/spectra/index.md

 but Spectra provides a completely different interface, and it does not depend on ARPACK.

+### Upgrade to 1.0.0

+Spectra 1.0.0 introduces a lot of API-breaking changes, but the code migration should be easy and straightforward.
+See this [guide](upgrade.html) for details.

 ### Documentation

 See the [Quick Start](quick-start.html) page for some minimal examples that demonstrate the